is the founder of ServiceSpace, an incubator of projects that works at the intersection of volunteerism, technology and gift-economy

-Special guest Nipun Mehta is the founder of KarmaKitchen but also of many other volunteer based initiatives like www.ServiceSpace.org, www.kindspring.org, www.dailygood.org, a network that meanwhile encompasses more than five hundred thousand members and delivered millions of dollars in free services.
+Special guest Nipun Mehta is the founder of KarmaKitchen but also of many other volunteer-based initiatives like www.ServiceSpace.org, www.kindspring.org, www.dailygood.org.
+This network meanwhile encompasses more than five hundred thousand members and delivered millions of dollars in free services.

-From its very inception, the focus of these endeavors has been on the inner change that comes when people take the opportunity to act selflessly.
-Its founder Nipun has received many awards like Dalai Lama’s Unsung Hero of Compassion and has been appointed in 2015 to President Obamas council on poverty and inequality.
-His work is in the now – yet he has a very strong sense of how groundedness in your own foundational values and changes in education will be our back up to navigate the terrain of the unknown future.
-A future where work will be redefined as we have no experience of working in an environment that consists of very different entities like artificial intelligence, augmented human beings and a whole arena of biotech.
+From its very inception, the focus of these projects has been on the inner change that comes when people take the opportunity to act selflessly.
+Nipun has received many awards like Dalai Lama’s Unsung Hero of Compassion and has been appointed in 2015 to President Obama’s council on poverty and inequality.
+He believes that groundedness in foundational values and changes in education will be our compass to navigate the terrain of the unknown future.
+A future where work will be redefined as we have no experience of working in an environment that consists of different entities like artificial intelligence augmented human beings and biotech applications.

-You started as four people and built an international ecosystem run by volunteers aiming to bring more kindness to the world.
+You built an international ecosystem run by volunteers aiming to bring more kindness to the world.
 How did you begin?

 Nipun Mehta: Service Space never really tried to create itself.
 It just happened.
 We started in 1999 in Silicon Valley, where greed was in the air.
 Everyone started dot-com companies and dreamt of selling it for millions.
 We wanted to do something different.
 We were four people who wanted to serve without strings attached.
 We went to a homeless shelter to offer help.
-As we didn’t exactly know how to help, we offered to build them a website because we knew how to do it.
-I was an engineer from the Silicon Valley, and at that time, nobody knew what a website was.
+As we didn’t exactly know how to help, we offered to build them a website.
+I was an engineer from Silicon Valley, and at that time, nobody knew what a website was.
 It was very innovative.
-So we had to explain to the people from the shelter what it was about and convince them of the advantages.
+So we had to convince the people from the shelter of the advantages.